arielschiavoni/react-boilerplate/README.md

 # react-boilerplate
-> Boilerplate to develop Webapps based on React
+> Boilerplate to develop Webapps based on React & Redux

 ## What does it for you?

-- Basic setup of a React project
+- Basic setup for a React + Redux project
 - Use of ES6 and Flow type annotations thanks to `babel`
 - JavaScript lint & typecheck enabled with `eslint` and `flow`
 - Bundling and dev workflow using `webpack`